hulab-ucsf/binfilepy/README.md

     # readChannelData() supports reading in random location (Ex: Read 10 secs of data at 1 min mark)
     data = f.readChannelData(offset=60, length=10, useSecForOffset=True, useSecForLength=True)
 ```

+## File open mode
+Currently, there are three modes to open a file:
+- "w": For writing to a new file.
+You need to make sure the file doesn't exist.
+- "r": For reading from an existing file.
+You need to make sure the file exists.
+- "r+": For appending data to an existing file.
+You need to make sure the file exists.